Confused by the Evernote vs OneNote debate?

 - Drag and drop notes (iPad app)

-While OneNote has apps for both iPhone and Android, its Android device app lacks some common features like:
+While OneNote has note taking apps for both iPhone and Android, its Android device app lacks some common features like:

 - Shape and pencil tools

 - Arithmetic calculations